oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/monitoring-kubernetes/VisualizingWithGrafanaLab.md

 - Open a web page (replace `<external IP>`) with the one you just got for the grafana service.
   - `http://<external ip>`

+I have found that for some versions of Firefox that grafana complains about reverse-proxy settings.
+You may find that you need to use chrome or safari to access the grafana page.

 You'll be presented with the Grafana login window
 ![grafana-login](images/grafana-login.png)